Healthy Homes Assessment Hutt Central

 What We Do

-As building inspectors we are experts in all elements that come with professional home inspects.
-We’re there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all components that come with specialist house examinations.
+We are there to ensure you make the best decision when purchasing your next property.

-We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the exciting aspects of purchasing or owning the house.
+We consider your investment to be a serious one We conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing the home.

-We offer a wide range of solutions to ensure you are completely updated on the condition of any property you may be contemplating buying or selling along with other solutions.
+We offer a wide range of solutions to make sure that you are completely informed about the condition of any property you might be looking to purchase or sell along with other services.

-We not only cooperate with you, we also work with some major clients, including local councils, banks and insurance companies.
-They clearly appreciate this reassurance provided, due to the details that we provide in our reports of building inspections.
+We don’t just work with you but we also work with major clients, including the local authorities, banks and insurance firms.
+Evidently they enjoy the reassurance provided, thanks to the information provided in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues that may be identified.
-Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our services to their family and friends.
+We have a systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into your reports, you can actually see any issues that could be found.
+With our comprehensive reporting it’s no wonder we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports